ThierryHFR/scangearmp2/README.md

 # DESCRIPTION

-	Because of changes in CANON's network communication protocols,some of CANON's scanner became unsuported by sane.
+	Because of changes in CANON's network communication protocols, some of CANON's scanner became unsuported by sane.

 	This backend is for making the CANON's scanners, using the new communication protocol,